 Community Health Worker Apprenticeship

-In partnership with 1199SEIU Training and Employment Funds, Bronx Lebanon Hospital Center, and LaGuardia Community College, NYACH has supported the development of a nationally registered CHW Apprenticeship Program.
+In partnership with 1199SEIU Training and Employment Funds, Bronx Lebanon Hospital Center, and LaGuardia Community College, NYACH supported the development of a nationally registered CHW Apprenticeship Program.
 The program combines classroom instruction with on-the-job learning.
-Throughout the program, 15 paid apprentices will work at Bronx Lebanon Hospital under the guidance of incumbent CHWs to learn firsthand the skills required for this position and receive related classroom training from LaGuardia Community College.
-This program is one of the first to provide a standard certification and training for the CHW position through a competency based learning approach.
-Additionally, apprenticeships are emerging as a new approach to training front-line healthcare workers to fulfill a growing need for experience and practice in the field.
+Paid apprentices worked at Bronx Lebanon Hospital under the guidance of incumbent CHWs to learn firsthand the skills required for this position and receive related classroom training from LaGuardia Community College.
+This program is one of the first to provide a standard certification and training for the CHW position through a competency based learning approach, and one of the first registered apprenticeships in New York.
+Apprenticeships are emerging as a new approach to training front-line healthcare workers to fulfill a growing need for experience and practice in the field.

-Upon successful completion of the six-month program, participants receive a national credential from the U.S Department of Labor Office of Apprenticeships and will be promoted to the CHW position at Bronx Lebanon Hospital.
+Upon successful completion of the six-month program, participants received a national credential from the U.S Department of Labor Office of Apprenticeships and were promoted to the CHW position at Bronx Lebanon Hospital.